MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/Converting-a-Database.md

 3. Run the newly installed [!INCLUDE[nav_dev_long_md](../developer/includes/nav_dev_long_md.md)] as an administrator.

-    -   If the [!INCLUDE[nav_dev_long_md](../developer/includes/nav_dev_long_md.md)] is already connected to the old database, a dialog box about converting the database appears.
+    -   If the [!INCLUDE[nav_dev_long_md](../developer/includes/nav_dev_long_md.md)] is already connected to the old <!-- for multitenancy, the old application db-->database, a dialog box about converting the database appears.
 Go to the next step.

-    -   Otherwise, connect to the old database that you prepared in the previous task, and then go to the next step.
+    -   Otherwise, connect to the old database<!-- for multitenancy, the old application db--> that you prepared in the previous task, and then go to the next step.

         For more information, see [How to: Open Databases](How-to--Open-Databases.md).